 The picture display pane is used to show the picture of the selected input.
 Press the PICT button to display the picture in the selected pane.
-A Picture display diagram is shown in Figure 3-44 and described in Table 3-31.
-Only one picture can be displayed.
+A Picture display diagram is shown in Figure 3-43 and described in Table 3-30.
+The number of pictures that can be displayed is restricted to one, either as a thumbnail, pane, or full-screen.